Uniform Fourier restriction for convex curves: Introduction

-We conclude the Introduction briefly mentioning previous works highlighting the strict relation between the sensitivity to curvature of the affine arclength and Oberlin's affine measures, and uniform estimates for classical operators involving smooth enough submanifolds in $\R^n$ where curvature properties play a significant role.
-Beyond Fourier restriction operators, this is also the case of convolution operators, X-ray transforms, and Radon transforms \cite{MR3103222, MR2460861, MR2503984, MR3181503, MR2916059, MR3292348, MR1049762, MR764500, MR1690999, MR1845006, MR3265961, MR3483472}.
-We refer to these papers and the references therein for a more thorough exposition of the aforementioned relation.
+The results stated in Theorem~\ref{thm:uniform2} and the corollaries highlight a strict relation between the following objects.
+On one hand, the affine arclength and Oberlin's affine measures, sensitive to the curvature properties of the sets on which they are defined.
+On the other hand, uniform estimates for classical operators involving smooth enough submanifolds in $\R^n$, where the curvature properties of the submanifold play a significant role.
+Beyond Fourier restriction operators, it is the case of convolution operators, X-ray transforms, and Radon transforms.
+We conclude the Introduction briefly mentioning previous works pointing at the aforementioned relation in the analysis of all these operators \cite{MR3103222, MR2460861, MR2503984, MR3181503, MR2916059, MR3292348, MR1049762, MR764500, jesurum2022fourier, MR1690999, MR1845006, MR3265961, MR3483472}.
+We refer to these papers and the references therein for a more thorough exposition of the relation.
 Finally, we point out the work of Gressman in \cite{MR3992033} on the generalization of the affine arclength measure to smooth enough submanifolds of any arbitrary dimension $d$ in $\R^n$.